andrelmbackman/ft_printf/README.md

 Bonuses that printf does not handle:

 %b-conversion:
-- coverts an unsigned integer into binary string.
+- Coverts an unsigned integer into binary string.

 *-flag:
-- use the asterisk to specify field width or precision in the argument preceding the conversion
+- Use the asterisk to specify field width or precision in the argument preceding the conversion.
 example: ft_printf("%*s", 20, "Hello World!");

 colours: